 The short version

-Kevin Sene is a scientist and writer with a background in water and climate.
-He has written three scientific books on the links between climate, floods and water resources, popular science books on tidal bores and the UK’s natural phenomena and travel guides to the Mersey Estuary and the Cumbria and Lake District coast.
-He is a Fellow of both the Royal Geographical Society and the Royal Meteorological Society and he contributes to teaching and research at Lancaster University.
-Kevin has worked and travelled extensively in Europe, Africa and Asia and is a keen hillwalker and photographer.
+Kevin Sene is a scientist and writer based in Edinburgh with a background in water and climate.
+He has written three scientific books on the links between climate, floods and water resources, popular science books on tidal bores and the UK’s natural phenomena, and guides to places to visit, history and wildlife around the Mersey Estuary and the Cumbria and Lake District coast.
+He is a Fellow of both the Royal Geographical Society and the Royal Meteorological Society and he contributes to teaching and research at Lancaster University as an Honorary Researcher and Royal Academy of Engineering Visiting Professor.

 The longer version